damir-manapov/analysis-trigger-dev/README.md

 console.log(queue.stats);
 ```

 "You can now pause entire environments or individual queues for emergency stops, and get detailed queue statistics" - Quity handy, but I didn't get how do rey resume, do they resume whole queu or handling some particular tasks?
 And how one defines how many queue he has?
-Do they do queue per task type?
+Do they do queue per task type? - Usually every task type has its own queue, but you could manage that, you could cereate queues and assign tasks to them explicitly.

 ## Shemas